xjtxjt/cithub-generation/README.md

 # cithub-generation

-This project provides a web application that can be configured to use different algorithms to generate covering arrays.
+This project provides a configurable template that can ship standalone covering array generation tools into a docker based web application.

 ### Usage